This section describes 3 types of advising available to undergraduate students:

-If you have already declared a major, you can contact Professor Melissa Baese-Berk, Director of Undergraduate Studies firstname.lastname@example.org Phone: 541-346-3899.
+If you have already declared a major, you can contact Robert Elliott (email@example.com), Linguistics Undergraduate Advisor

-She can offer expertise about your major, as well as detailed information about your major department and its curricular and co-curricular offerings.
-The Director of Undergraduate Studies will assist you as you work to complete the major (or minor) in Linguistics.
-She can help you develop a concrete plan of study so that you get through the major smoothly.
-She can help you identify courses that complement your major and the particular focus you want to develop within the major.
-We recommend that you connect with the Director of Undergraduate Studies each term, preferably far enough along in the term that you know how the term is going but soon enough that you can use the advising meeting to set up your next term.
+He can offer expertise about your major, as well as detailed information about your major department and its curricular and co-curricular offerings.
+Robert will assist you as you work to complete the major (or minor) in Linguistics.
+He can help you develop a concrete plan of study so that you get through the major smoothly, or help you identify courses that complement your major and the particular focus you want to develop within the major.
+We recommend that you connect with him each term, preferably far enough along in the term that you know how the term is going but soon enough that you can use the advising meeting to set up your next term.